Dudeicle/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  I dont think closure is being used, since information is not being saved and passed onto another piece of code, but I don't know.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  The string "Dan rolled a " is always the same but the number he rolls is randomized by the newRoll

 c.
 What is the lexical scope of `newRoll`?
+  function scope

 ### Task 3 - Stretch Goals